 Polonnaruwa is the second ancient capital, and what once was the centre of all political and economic matters, has now become the centre of Sri Lanka’s best-preserved ruins.
-In some ways, Polonnaruwa was more regal than Anuradhapura, and you will still find ruins of the palace’s structure, while Anuradhapura is more associated with religion and culture.
-The ancient ruins are spread out and a good idea would be for you and your partner to rent two bicycles and cycle from site to site.
-One main attraction is the Sacred Quadrangle, where you can find the Vatadage at the centre of it.
-The Vatadage is a circular relic house which is 18m in diameter, and there are four entrances which all lead to the central dagaba which houses four Buddha statues.
+In some ways, Polonnaruwa was more regal than Anuradhapura, and you will still find ruins of the palace too.
+As the ancient ruins are spread around the city, rent a bicycle and embark on a cycling tour with your partner.

-The Gal Vihara is another site which is unique to Polonnaruwa.
-It is a collection of four Buddha statues carved on a single rock face rather than a traditional temple.
+The Gal Vihara, which translates to ‘rock temple’ is another unique place to visit in Polonnaruwa.
+It houses a collection of four Buddha statues carved on a single rock face.
 The four statues each depict a different stage in the Buddha’s path to nirvana, and the statues range from 4.5 feet to a whopping 46 feet.

 Polonnaruwa was also famous for its reservoirs and one of the largest is the Parakrama Samudra (The Sea of Parakrama).
 This tank was constructed around 386 BC by King Parakramabhau, which is a great place to watch the sunset with your partner.